empathiCH/empathiCH.github.io/index.md

 ## Contact

-Please direct any and all questions to Wo Meijer (w.i.m.t.meijer@tudelft.nl) or Luce Drouet (luce.drouet@uni.lu)
+Please direct any and all questions to Wo Meijer (w.i.m.t.meijer@tudelft.nl) or Luce Drouet (luce.drouet@uni.lu).

+## Organizers
+The organizers of the of the workshop are listed [here](/2-organizers.html).

 <div class="logos">
 {% include logo.html img="luxembourg.jpeg"%}